Week 3: Computer-Controlled Cutting: Laser Cutting

 • Generate a 3D model

-• The 2D reference image was not enough to determine the exact dimensions, so I decided to create a 3D model based on it.
-I used Meshy AI, which offered free downloads of 3D models generated by the Meshy 4 AI model for a limited time, and that was enough for me.
+• The 2D reference image was not sufficient to determine exact dimensions, so I created a 3D model based on it.
+I used Meshy AI, which temporarily offered free downloads of models generated by the Meshy 4 AI model.

 car